 Both intimate and elegant, a backyard wedding can provide a familial feel to your big-day celebration.
-Hosting your union at home not only allows for a more relaxed atmosphere, it also a great way to maintain a healthy budget.
-However, outfitting your own acreage for the occasion requires more than several folding chairs and a blooming arbor to mark the end of the aisle. À Votre Service Events, LLC founder Marie Danielle Vil-Young, Daughter Of Design's principal planner Annie Lee, and Firefly Events manager Alia Wilson offer their expertise on how to properly prepare your home for a beautiful backyard wedding.
+Hosting your union at home not only allows for a more relaxed atmosphere, but it's also a great way to maintain a healthy budget.
+However, outfitting your own acreage for the occasion requires more than several folding chairs and a blooming arbor to mark the end of the aisle.
+Here, À Votre Service Events founder Marie Danielle Vil-Young, Daughter Of Design's principal planner Annie Lee, and Firefly Events manager Alia Wilson offer their expertise on how to properly prepare your home for a beautiful backyard wedding.

-The roofing project and leaky faucet that have occupied your to-do list for the past year are now a top priority, according to Wilson.
+The roofing project and leaky faucet that have occupied your to-do list for the past year are now a top priority.
 "Make sure to schedule any household repairs that you've been putting off," Wilson recommends.

 Take a moment to think about the electrical components essential to your celebration.
-Many brides find that their backyard soiree requires an additional power source to supplement their primary generator.
-"For the amount of power that is required by the caterer, lighting, band, etc. we always suggest renting a generator for the event," Lee states.
-In addition, your two or three bathroom home may not have the capacity to serve the entirety of your guest list.
-"It is important to consider a bathroom rental," Vil-Young insists.
+Many couples find that their backyard soiree requires an additional power source to supplement their primary generator.
+"For the amount of power that is required by the caterer, lighting, band, etc. we always suggest renting a generator for the event," Lee says.
+Additionally, your two or three bathroom home may not have the capacity to serve the entirety of your guest list.
+"It is important to consider a bathroom rental," Vil-Young adds.
 "One unit per 50 guests per hour is a general rule to work with."

-You won't have to think twice about creating a level dance floor at a reception hall or hotel ballroom, but Mother Nature doesn't offer the same stability guarantee.
+You won't have to think twice about creating a level dance floor at a reception hall or hotel ballroom, but mother nature doesn't offer the same stability guarantee.
 "Tables and chairs must be set on fairly even ground.
-Make sure the area you have your ceremony and dinner are level and if it's not level it!"
-Lee counsels brides.
+Make sure the area you have your ceremony and dinner are level—and if it's not, level it!"
+Lee says.
 "Consider the area you're using for the wedding and make sure that in case of rain that the water won't naturally pool and gather in that area.
 You did not invite your guests over for a pool party!"

-The last thing a wedding needs is bug bite-ridden guests, and Lee cautions brides to make a preemptive strike against bugs so as to prevent damage before it occurs.
-"I always have client spray a pesticide a few days before the event to make sure their guests aren't eaten alive by mosquitos," Lee reveals.
+The last thing a wedding needs is bug bite-ridden guests, and Lee cautions couples to make a preemptive strike against bugs so as to prevent damage before it occurs.
+"I always have clients spray a pesticide a few days before the event to make sure their guests aren't eaten alive by mosquitos," she says.